greco/gbone.js/README.md

 ## CSS

-The `index.css ` file located under [example/app/public/css](https://github.com/gobhi/gbone.js/blob/master/example/public/css/index.css) in the provided demo application is a great example of how to layout the css for Stages and Panels.
+The `index.css ` file located at [example/app/public/css](https://github.com/gobhi/gbone.js/blob/master/example/public/css/index.css) in the provided demo application is a great example of how to layout the css for Stages and Panels.
 This layout works well with GFX and Zepto-GFX.

 The css in the demo application is just one way of doing it.
 It is mainly up to you to style your application so that it works with Gbone.